gurpreetz/gurpreetz.github.io/experience.md

     * interleaving of Mist's patented vBLE, iBeacon, Eddystone-UID, and Eddystone-URL BLE beacon frame formats
     * scanning as well as advertising together, to allow functionality such as way-finding and asset tracking to run in conjunction
-    * packet decoding to facilitate BLE analytics
+    * packet decoding to facilitate BLE passive analytics
     * power control for transmission of the BLE Signal from the Access Point
-  * Design and prototyping of BLE functionality on the nrf52 family using [Zephyr](https://github.com/zephyrproject-rtos/zephyr)
+  * Design and prototyping of BLE functionality on the Nordic nRF52 family using [Zephyr](https://github.com/zephyrproject-rtos/zephyr)
   * Research in [passive analytics](https://www.mist.com/bluetooth-le-privacy/) of BLE devices including decoding of standard as well as proprietary BLE advertisements
 * WiFi threat detection and mitigation for
   * Rogue access points and clients
   * HoneyPots
-* Bring up of 802.11ax wireless utility and driver
 * Implemented mechanisms and new messaging schemes to reduce load on the cloud based micro-services while reporting information from the access points such as
   * BloomFilter based filtering on Connected Wireless Clients and BLE Assets of Interest
   * Creation of new, smaller kafka topics to reduce load on cloud based subscribers
-* Prototyped means of peer to peer upgrades of Access Points
 * Work closely with the factory for device certification and to facilitate ease of manufacturing

 ### [Blue Clover Devices](https://www.bcdevices.com/), San Francisco, CA